Tommy Gemmell: The Celtic full-back who took role to the future

 In the same tome, Gemmell also reveals that, as a Protestant, he was the victim of sectarian abuse in his earlier years at Celtic from team-mates who favoured an all-Catholic side.
 Craig said: “When you have 17 or 18 players you are not going to have a group where everyone is everyone else’s best friend.
 That is impossible.
 But we had a camaraderie that none of us ever wanted to break.”

-Gemmell was upset by his ties being broken with Celtic in December 1971, two years after being transfer-listed following his League Cup final banishment.
+Gemmell was upset by his ties being broken with Celtic in December 1971, only two months after his League Cup final banishment.
 Yet, Celtic never really left him thanks to the enduring bond with the Lisbon Lions, and the enduring lustre of that side in Celtic club lore.

 Mortality has confronted that group, with the death of Gemmell following the pasing of Jimmy Johnstone, Bobby Murdoch, Ronnie Simpson and Stein, while Billy McNeill was revealed this weeek to be suffering from Alzeheimers.